 Causes of an enlarged prostate

-It is challenging to trace the exact causes that triggered prostate enlargement in a given patient.
+It is challenging to trace the exact causes that trigger an enlarged prostate in a given patient.

 However, we know about several risk factors associated with benign prostatic enlargement.
 Having one of these can increase the chance of prostate enlargement in men.